Learn About Life Insurance Policy and Suicide

 It is estimated that 250,000 people per year in the United States become suicide survivors, one of the most painful situations to deal with.
 Losing someone you love, and all the questions that come with that loss are extremely difficult to face.
 Having to deal with a denied insurance claim in the face of such a tragedy is an added devastation that one would hope not to deal with.

-Factors to Consider In Understanding How the Life Insurance Policy Works for a Suicide Death Claim
+How Life Insurance Policies Work for a Suicide Death Claim

 The insurance company may or may not pay the beneficiary of a life insurance policy in the event of a suicide depending on the circumstances, the primary factor being the existence of two clauses found in a life insurance policy: The Suicide Provision and the Incontestability Clause.

-Will Beneficiaries of a Life Insurance Policy Receive Payment if Death is Due to Suicide?
+Payment to Beneficiaries of a Life Insurance Policy if Death is Due to Suicide

 Suicide may be covered by life insurance in many cases, however the clauses in a life insurance policy are meant to stop people from only buying a policy because they want to leave money to their family after a suicide.